bobifle/tokens/README.md

 ## Changelogs

+### v0.5
+* fix some bad monster sheet utf-8 characters
+* remove large thumbnail from token, lowering the token size on disk by a great deal
+* a demo campaign file is now available showcasing all the token in one map
+* fix a bug for some spellcasters missing their spellslots.
+The spell description should now be displayed.

+### v0.4
+* Descriptions/rolls/text is now sent to "self", this is configurable through the token property "oTargets".
+You can change it to "all" to broadcast macro output to everyone.
+* added onCampaignLoad to register UDFs, be sure to reload the campaign or manually click on the macro onCampaignLoad

+### v0.3
+* restore compatibility with 1.4.0.0 versions (tested with 1.4.0.5)

 ### v0.2
 * dependency to the DnD5e framework is now gone, these are now complete drop-in tokens
 * added 40+ tokens from volo's